OpenEvalProject/evals/manuscripts/elife-86260/v2/manuscript.md

 In vivo, endothelial cells in AMI patients are under numerous physiological and pathological stresses, including mechanical and inflammatory, which may generate excess ROS and oxidative stress (Dasgupta et al., 2018; Seo and Lee, 2014).
 However, our patient-derived cells are no longer in an in vivo environment and are rather in an in vitro environment identical to that of control endothelial cells, and, therefore, their increased ROS levels cannot be directly attributed to environmental factors.
 Absent maintenance of long-term epigenetic memory of past stress responses in vivo, it is reasonable to assume that the high levels of ROS in AIM patient-derived cells may be elicited by endogenous damage signals impinging upon mitochondria (Murphy, 2009) or through NAD(P)H oxidases.

-## AMIECs exhibit a strong glutamine metabolism
+### AMIECs exhibit a strong glutamine metabolism

 Given the likely relevance of glutathione in the observed phenotypes and the possibility of a glutamine origin of the excess lactate produced in AMIECs, we assessed glutamate and cysteine contents in these cells.
 Determination of the extracellular fluxes of glutamine showed that the consumption of glutamine in AMIECs is higher than in control HCAECs (Figure 5A).
 The latter consumed more glucose than patient-derived cells (see above), and thus the glutamine-to-glucose consumption ratio is far greater in patient-derived cells than in control cells (Figure 5B).
 This suggests that AMI patient-derived cells mainly resort to glutamine, rather than glucose, as their carbon source.

 ![Figure 5.](https://cdn.elifesciences.org/articles/86260/elife-86260-fig5-v2.jpg)

 **Figure 5.:** (A) Glutamine and glucose production levels in cell culture medium after 48 hr.
 Negative values reflect net consumption.
 (B) Representative Western blotting experiments in AMIECs and human coronary artery endothelial cells (HCAECs) for the two major isoforms of GLS1, kidney-type glutaminase (KGA), and glutaminase C (GAC), using isoform-specific antibodies (Figure 5—source data 1).
 (C) Quantification of band intensities for KGA and GAC in triplicate western blotting experiments, normalized to β-actin band intensities.
 (D) Ratio of KGA vs. GAC isoform expression levels, calculated from the actin-normalized band intensities quantitated in (C).
 (E) Intracellular amino acid levels (F) Glutamate and glutamine production levels in cell culture medium after 48 hr.
 Negative values reflect net consumption.
 (G) Glutamine/glutamate consumption ratio.
 (H) Mitochondrial metabolic potential of AMIECs and control HCAEC cells.
 Cells were stained with 50 nM DiIC1(5) without or with 50 µM carbonyl cyanide 3-chlorophenylhydrazone (CCCP).
 Error bars represent mean ± SD (n=3).
-For all experiments, Student’s t-test significance values were calculated for AMIECs vs. HCAECs: *p≤0.05 **p≤0.01, and ***p≤0.001.Figure 5—source data 1.
+For all experiments, Student’s t-test significance values were calculated for AMIECs vs. HCAECs: *p≤0.05 **p≤0.01, and ***p≤0.001.

 Glutamine is the most abundant free amino acid in circulation and in intracellular pools, and it is used by cells for both bioenergetics and biosynthetic needs; it can act as a carbon source or nitrogen donor and is consequently used as a precursor for the synthesis of amino acids, proteins, nucleotides and lipids, and represents the main substrate for TCA cycle anaplerosis (DeBerardinis and Cheng, 2010; Draoui et al., 2017; Fitzgerald et al., 2018; Laplante and Sabatini, 2012).
 Moreover, glutamine participates in redox homeostasis, a process that has a close connection with the PPP, as one of its main functions is to generate glutathione to counter the oxidative stress generated by ROS (see above).
 Thus, the increased glutamine consumption observed in AMIECs is consistent with the increased glutathione levels observed in these cells (Figure 4G).